Ukraine points finger at Russia as families mark downing of MH17

 At Amsterdam's Schiphol Airport, from where flight MH17 departed, and at towns across the country, sunflowers were laid like those that grow at the crash site.
 Flags flew at half-mast.

-Russian President Vladimir Putin dismissed those calls as premature and counter-productive on Thursday in a phone call with Rutte and criticized "politicized" versions of the incident "planted" in foreign media.
+Russian President Vladimir Putin dismissed those calls as premature and counter-productive on Thursday in a phone call with Rutte and criticised "politicised" versions of the incident "planted" in foreign media.

 Western diplomats say they are open to the prospect of a tribunal that is not backed by the U.N. if Russia wields its Security Council veto.